mgoncas/world-cup-score/README.md

   ```

 - **Initialization with `@PostConstruct`:**
   Upon application startup, **100 bets in `OPEN` state** are automatically generated and injected into the system.
-This allows having a simulated initial database and validates that bet processing works correctly from the beginning.
+This allows having a simulated initial queue and validates that bet processing works correctly from the beginning.

 - **Shutdown with `@PreDestroy`:**